-Many homeschool moms (and dads) come to me with a very similar problem: They have a laptop, but want to get a computer that is more kid (and budget) friendly.
+Many homeschool moms (and dads) come to me with a very similar problem: They have a laptop, but want to get a the best computer for homeschooling that is more kid (and budget) friendly.
 In my opinion, you can’t really go wrong with a Chromebook.

 And I’m not the only one who thinks so!
 Many public schools are using them in their classrooms.
 Even students as young as kindergarten are learning techie skills thanks to Chromebook.